Brymmobaggins/stats-preview-cards-component/README.md

 ## Acknowledgments

 I would like to give credit to [Guillaume Fontorbe](https://www.frontendmentor.io/profile/GuillaumeFontorbe) with the help and inspiration from his solution and fellow [Slack community](https://www.frontendmentor.io/slack).
-I would say u guys are the best.
+I would say you guys are the best.